tarwn/lessthandot-hugo/blogs/content/posts/2011-01-19-better-late-than-never-my.md

 I suspect the reading goals will be low again, even with a newborn in the house (counting pleasure reading, I purchased over 50 books last year and likely read twice that).
 Which brings me to my biggest goal for 2011:

-Be a good first-time dad AND don&#8217;t fall of the internet at the same time.
+Be a good first-time dad AND don't fall of the internet at the same time.

 Here we go.